V-Sekai/manuals/71 Decisions/71.16 Proposed 16/20220916-too-many-branches-on-v-sekai-godot.md

 ### Negative Consequences

-Accidently deleting a used branch.
+Accidentally deleting a used branch.

 ### Option graveyard